google/physical-web/web-service/README.md

 ## What does a Physical Web Service do?

+At the very simplest, it fetches, parses, and presents the content of UriBeacon URL's on behalf of a client, but without using the clients identity in any way.
+Its a middleman added for safety and efficiency.

-Unlike a UriBeacon, a Physical Web Service does not have a specific protocol which must be followed (though perhaps an ad-hoc format will arise one day?), nor is it a mandatory piece of the Physical Web.
-It was just the only & best way we could solve a fundamental problem (see above).
+Unlike a UriBeacon, a Physical Web Service is not a core part of the Physical Web, is not mandatory, and does not have a specific protocol which must be followed (though perhaps an ad-hoc format will arise one day).
+It was just the only & best way we could solve a fundamental problem for our apps (see above).

-Over time, we've found this Service to all solve a bunch of other problems for us:
+Over time, we've found this to be an elegant way to solve a bunch of other problems for us as well:
 * Faster, because we offload the heavy task for content parsing to the server.
 * Cheaper, because we offload the network request costs to the server.
 * Safer, because we can introduce safe-search filtering of inappropriate content.